flloschy/tempbot/README.md

 *Please note that the file name will be the command name*
 - From here on you can do the same steps as with the normal [subcommands](https://github.com/flloschy/tempbot#subcommand).

-*If you want to remove a command, you can just delete the command folder and it will removed*
+*If you want to remove a command, you can just delete the command folder and it will be removed*

 ## File structure